From Fringe Position to Key Role for Scottish PR Agency’s New Recruit

 “Not only has she squeezed in an impressive journalism career in a short space of time, she then made the move into PR in one of the busiest and diverse press office environments imaginable.

-“She sailed into a job with us and we are confident she will realise even more of her potential while at Holyrood Partnership.”
+“She sailed into a job with us and we are confident she will realise even more of her potential while at Holyrood PR.”

 Kirsty, a former pupil of Cumbernauld High, graduated with distinction from the Scottish Centre for Journalism Studies (SCJS) in Glasgow in2006.

 She added: “The face of journalism and media relations is changing like never before, and as someone with a print reporter’s CV I knew it was more important than ever to keep my skills ahead of the game.